TerminatedProcess/splitmerge/README.md

    - Verifies output size matches input (within 5% tolerance)

 ## Troubleshooting

+**Error: "Package 'splitmerge' requires a different Python: 3.13.7 not in '<3.13,>=3.8'"**
+- You're using Python 3.13+ which is not supported
+- Install Python 3.12.10 using `uv`: `uv python install 3.12.10`
+- Use pipx with Python 3.12: `pipx install --python /path/to/python3.12 <wheel>`

+**Segmentation fault when running splitmerge**
+- This is caused by PyTorch incompatibility with Python 3.13+
+- Uninstall: `pipx uninstall splitmerge`
+- Reinstall with Python 3.12.10 (see Quick Start)

 **Error: "LFS pointer detected (not downloaded)"**
 - Your model files are Git LFS pointers, not actual data